Organic Farming

 As there is no usage of synthetic fertilizers or genetically modified organism (GMOS).

-Organic farming might give ample nourishment for the entire human populace, whereas causing less contamination and fewer health issues than conventional agribusiness.
+Organic farming might give ample nourishment for the entire human populace, while causing less contamination and fewer health issues than conventional agribusiness.

-The agriculturist makes a sound balance between nature and cultivating, where crops and animals can develop and flourish.
+The agriculturist makes a sound balance between nature and cultivation, where crops and animals can develop and flourish.
 Buying organic food promotes a less harmful environment for all living things.
-Artificial fertilizers and herbicides are effectively washed from the soil and contaminate streams, lakes, and watercourses.
+Artificial fertilisers and herbicides are effectively washed from the soil and contaminate streams, lakes, and watercourses.
 This is why organic farming is necessary.

-Organic farming is much in vogue today because it is practised without factory made chemicals such as fertilisers and pesticides.
-Hence, it does not affect environment in a negative manner.
+Organic farming is much in vogue today because it is practiced without factory-made chemicals such as fertilisers and pesticides.
+Hence, it does not affect the environment in a negative manner.

 Also, since the requirement for the prerequisites for organic farming is less as compared to chemical cultivating, subsequently, in a nation like India where the agribusiness is highly impacted by the vagaries of different biotic and abiotic components, organic farming is competent sufficient to supply financial security to the population.